ipc2023-learning/ipc2023-learning.github.io/index.md

 ### Single-Core
  - 1 CPU core (from an Intel Xeon Gold 6130 CPU), no GPU
- - Limits training: 72 hours, 90 GiB
+ - Limits training per domain: 72 hours, 90 GiB
- - Limits evaluation: 30 minutes, 8 GiB
+ - Limits evaluation per task: 30 minutes, 8 GiB

 ### Multi-Core
  - 1 full CPU (Intel Xeon Gold 6130 with 32 cores), 1 GPU (NVIDIA® T4, CUDA 11.7, see [GPU instructions](https://www.nsc.liu.se/support/systems/tetralith-GPU-user-guide/))
- - Limits training: 72 hours, 90 GiB
+ - Limits training per domain: 72 hours, 90 GiB
- - Limits evaluation: 30 minutes, 8 GiB
+ - Limits evaluation per task: 30 minutes, 8 GiB

 <!-- For training and evaluation we limit disk space to 2 GiB. -->

+When the learner/planner exceeds the time limit, we send them the SIGTERM signal, which can be caught to write the domain knowledge file or the final plan file, and then gracefully exit.
+After an additional 10 seconds, we send SIGKILL.

 ## Metrics